Product Taxonomy Automation

 With SEO, relevancy of your results to user search intent is key.
 By adopting Google’s standard product categories you can ensure that your products are indexed correctly and show up in the results for the right searches.
 This way, you can get more organic traffic and potentially increase your sales.

-Simply put, if their search phrases match your products, they're more likely to visit and buy from your website.
+Simply put, if their search terms match your products, they're more likely to visit and buy from your website.

 Google Shopping Campaigns